sash-ua/gof-design-patterns/README.md

 TypeScript examples are integrated into the app.
 For example - bridge pattern.
-1. A `.ts` file with a code example is in `app/modules/structural/bridge/services/bridge`
+1. A files with a code example are in `app/modules/structural/bridge/services/bridge`
-2. `bridge.service.ts` contains how to use.
+2. `bridge.ts` contains how to use.
 Uncomment to see in the console a result.
 3. Bridge service injected in the bridge component `app/modules/structural/bridge/components/bridge.component.ts`

 ## Contributing